Compare & Save on Conveyancing Solicitors

 Gazumping can occur when the seller wants to maximise the amount they’ll obtain and finds a higher offer.
 However, there are also other factors that can lead to gazumping.
 For example, if the buyer takes too long to conduct a property survey or to sell their previous home, then the seller may reject the offer due to the delay.
 If they find a buyer who they believe is in a better position to move more quickly, they may accept their offer instead.

-As the transaction is not yet complete and not yet legally binding, another buyer is not breaking the law by providing the seller with an alternative offer.
+As the transaction is not yet complete or legally binding, another buyer is not breaking the law by providing the seller with an alternative offer.
 The seller is also within their right to accept.
 It’s considered very unfair as the previous buyer would have already paid for the survey and other costs, but gazumping is not illegal.

+The data above proves that gazumping is an issue you need to be aware of.
+Not everyone will face the problem when buying a house, but it's something to consider when you're putting your offer in.
 There are a few things buyers can do to avoid being gazumped.
-From getting the property off the market to being fully organised in advance.
+From getting the property off the market to being organised in advance.
 Compare My Move has created a helpful list to aid you in the process of buying a house and prevent yourself from being gazumped.
 It’s never 100% preventable but there are a few tips and tricks to consider.